This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 There are no sugars, additives, trans-fats or preservatives when making your own dehydrated foods.
 This provides you and your family or housemates with preservative-free foods that aren’t packed full of sugars and sodium.

 For example, making your own dried fruit is easy enough to do, and differs massively from the shop-bought dried fruit that often includes refined sugars and food coloring which can prove damaging to your health.

 Dehydrating your fruit and removing the sugars provides a number of key health benefits, including an improvement in your sleeping pattern.

 Less Bacteria And Contamination

-In terms of bacteria, fungal growth and contamination, dehydrated foods run a very low risk.
-This is because almost all bacteria and fungi thrive in environments which are wet and moist by nature.
+In terms of bacteria, fungal growth, and contamination, dehydrated foods run a very low risk.
+This is because almost all bacteria and fungi thrive in environments that are wet and moist by nature.
 The dehydration process naturally kills bacteria, so you ensure a significantly longer shelf life for your food.

 Just make sure that you store and pack your dehydrated foods correctly.
 Ideally, they’ll be sealed in airtight containers that are fully moisture-proof.
 Be mindful that it’s often difficult to remove all the moisture, so as a general rule when dehydrating food, always aim to over-dry just to be one hundred percent sure.

 For those who follow vegetarian, vegan, or plant-based diets, fruit and vegetables are essential.
 In fact, one of the most effective ways to replace the vitamins, minerals, and fiber lost from not eating meat is to consume plenty of dehydrated fruits and vegetables.